Toxins in Traditional Toothpaste & Natural Toothpaste

 Xylitol, Sorbitol, and Erythritol (artificial sweeteners)

-Ingredients that I'd rather not see.
-Having said that, I confirmed with the founder of Canary that negligible amounts are used in their tablets, and they are always looking to evolve their products and ingredients as science and research allows.
+I confirmed with the founder of Canary that negligible amounts are used in their tablets, and they are always looking to evolve their products and ingredients as science and research allows.
 Xylitol is highly toxic to dogs.
 Please be hypervigilant when dispensing and storing your tablets.
 Protect your puppies.

 Toothpaste Tubes in Landfills